contact-research-network/webpage/content/post/2025-11--save-the-dates-joint-icrn--hamburg-group-meeting-on-intergroup-contact-2026/index.md

 We’re thrilled to announce that **ICRN** and the **Hamburg EASP-sponsored meeting group on Advances in Intergroup Contact** will be **joining forces** to host a **joint satellite meeting** on and for intergroup contact!
   This meeting will take place **right after the EASP General Meeting (July 2026)** — making it easy to attend both events.

+  It is organised by Stefania Paolini, Libby Drury, Rita Guerra and Lukas Wallrich from the ICRN, and Maria-Therese Friehs, Mathias Kauff, Sarina Schäfer and Oliver Christ, who organised the EASP Small Group Meeting in Hamburg that we will build on here.

   ---

   ## 🗓️ Dates & Locations